University of Warwick: Commercial focus

-Warwick has at times received criticism for being too commercially focused, at the expense of academic creativity and diversity.
+Warwick's administration has received criticism for being too aligned with business interests, at the expense of the rights and interests of students and staff.
 The most famous proponent of this critique was the noted historian E. P. Thompson, who edited and wrote much of Warwick University Ltd in 1971.
-The book focuses on the brief student occupation of the Registry in 1967, and its causes, the files that were discovered and published, and the subsequent actions of the university, students and staff.
+The book focuses on the debate over proposals for a social building, the brief student occupation of the Registry in 1967, and the files on surveillance of student and staff that this discovered and published.

 Nevertheless, with the appointment of Sir Nicholas Scheele as Chancellor in 2002, the university signalled that it intended to continue and expand its commercial activities.
 In an interview for the BBC, Scheele said: "I think in the future, education and industry need to become even more closely linked than they have been historically.
 As government funding changes, the replacement could well come through private funding from companies, individuals and grant-giving agencies."